jcaip/jcaip.github.io/_posts/2017-01-11-State-of-UCLA.md

     self.y = tf.placeholder(tf.float32, [None, output_layer_size], name='y')
     self.droput_keep_prob = tf.placeholder(tf.float32, name="droput_keep_prob")
 ```
-This lets us feed these values in later when we train the model as part of tensorflow
+This lets us feed these values in later when we train the model as part of tensorflow.

 I used word vectors to capture some of the semantic/syntatic relationship of the words in the tweet.
 You can read more about the power of word vectors [here](http://cs224d.stanford.edu/syllabus.html)